|Board Meetings||Corporate Governance, Remuneration and Nomination Commitee||Audit and Risk Management Commitee||Remuneration MUR|

 Under Section 166(d) of the Companies Act 2001

-We certify, to the best of our knowledge and belief, that the company has lodged with the Registrar of Companies for the year ended 30 June 2017 all such returns as are required under the Companies Act 2001.
+In our capacity as Company Secretary, we hereby confirm that, to the best of our knowledge and belief, the Company has lodged with the Registrar of Companies, for the year ended 30 June 2018, all such returns as are required for a company under the Companies Act 2001.